renemoll/renemoll.github.io/_posts/2020-05-19-why-i-like-plantuml.md

 Which generates this diagram:
 ![Example diagram](/assets/plantuml-example.png)

-And thats all there is to it.
+And that's all there is to it.

 Now, there are a few ways of working with this tool.
 You can run a [local application](https://plantuml.com/starting) which scans the current folder for compatible files and generates the diagrams.
 Run a local web-server via a [docker image](https://hub.docker.com/r/plantuml/plantuml-server/), which is what I prefer to do.
 Or use the [online server](http://www.plantuml.com/plantuml/uml/), do keep in mind this option may cache your diagrams.